stockmind/gpd-pocket-ubuntu-respin/README.md

 # Problem reporting

-To report a problem clone the repo, run "problem-reporting.sh" script and attach it to your github issue.
+To report a problem clone the repo, run "problem-reporting.sh" script and attach the output to your github issue.
 This will help debugging.

 ```
 sudo ./problem-reporting.sh